cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/background.md

 - Produce cybercrime intelligence for Canadian police
 - Create a single point of contact for individuals and businesses to report cybercrime online

+Any individual or organization can fall victim to cybercrime Therefore, every person and every business in Canada can benefit from the availability of an online 'report a cybercrime' service and the nationally-coordinated response that it enables from NC3.

 [^NC3]: http://www.rcmp.gc.ca/en/the-national-cybercrime-coordination-unit-nc3